shy2net/nodejs-angular-starter/README.md

 The api comes with some prepacked middlewares which can be found in the `src/middlewares` directory:

 - `auth.middelware` - Authenticates the user against the stored credentials on the database (currently based on Mongoose).
+- `cors.middleware`- Allows passing CORS using the config.CORS_OPTIONS.

 ### Database